 Quite simply, you must believe in what you say so that your speech is authentic and can flow easily.
-In your one minute speech about you, you should believe so much in what you are saying – speaking earnestly and honestly – that there will be no doubt in you or your audience that you are speaking from your heart.
-Believing in the content of your speech, will help you to have belief in yourself and in what you are delivering – which can ease any self-consciousness or nerves.
+In your one-minute speech about yourself, you should believe so much in what you are saying – speaking earnestly and honestly – that there will be no doubt in you or your audience that you are speaking from your heart.
+Believing in the content of your speech will help you to have belief in yourself and in what you are delivering – which can ease any self-consciousness or nerves.

 9. Practice makes perfect

 You can never really practise a speech enough, as there is generally always room for improvement – so it’s important to allow yourself as much time as you need to become happy with your speech.

 Even during a short one-minute speech, if you’ve rehearsed well and are feeling nervous at any point, you will be much less likely to forget what you had planned to say.
 Also, the better you know your speech, the more you can concentrate on practising and experimenting with good delivery.
 It’s a bit like driving – the better you understand the gears and how to work the pedals, the more time you can spend looking out for road signs and hazards, or simply enjoying the view.